ahdinosaur/vas/README.md

 a `vas` server is an instantiation of a service that responds to requests.

-`createServer` returns an object that corresponds to the (recursive) services and respective methods returned by `init`.
+`createServer` returns an object that corresponds to the (recursive) services and respective methods returned by `methods`.

 ### `server.createStream()`